GilPintagelli/linkedin-form/README.md

 # linkedin-form
-re-make a old-fashioned linkedin form with html and css
+re-make an old-fashioned linkedin form with html and css